-This house on the shore of Lake Washington is a fusion of art, nature, and sustainable design.
-It is oriented to respond to the path of the sun, prevailing winds, and existing shade trees in order to achieve cross ventilation and passive solar gain.
+This house on the shore of Lake Washington is a fusion of art and nature.
+It is oriented to respond to the path of the sun, prevailing winds and existing shade trees in order to achieve cross ventilation and passive solar gain.

 Masonry Institute of Washington, Masonry Institute of Washington Award

 Lewis, Christina.
 “Daylight Savings.”
 The Wall Street Journal, 24 March 2006, W10.
 Print.

 Stang, Alanna, and Christopher Hawthorne.
 The Green House: New Directions in Sustainable Architecture, Part 3.
 New York: Princeton Architectural Press, June 2005, 126-129.
 Book.

 Quill, Jenny.
 “Designing the west.”
 Alaska Airlines Magazine, July 2005, R4-R5.
 Print.